fernandobelotto/fernandobelotto/README.md

 - 📚  My experience is with both front and backend development, using technologies like react, nodejs, typescript, java, go and more technologies.

-- 📝  I'm currently interested in performance and enhanced web experience in mobile devices with PWA's ans service workers
+- 📝  I'm currently interested in performance and enhanced web experience and the web3 technologies

 - 📫  You can reach me at any time by email or any other method